drf0rk/LSDAI/Docs/Core/01-Project-Context-and-Requirements.md

   - Multiple installation scripts have been created and are ready for testing
   - Configuration files have been generated
   - Documentation for users has been completed
+  - Widget Builder system has been fully implemented as a complete side project
+  - All documentation has been organized into a comprehensive hierarchical structure
-  - Files have been organized in the stacks folder
+  - Files are properly categorized and accessible in the documentation folder
-- **Momentum**: High energy, focused on creating a robust, user-friendly installation system
+- **Momentum**: High energy, focused on creating a robust, user-friendly installation system and powerful widget creation capabilities

-## 07. External Resources & References
+## 🔗 **External Resources & References**
-**What materials, sources, or external information have been utilized?**
 * **Original LSDAI Documentation**:
   - Environment setup information and project structure
   - Preinstalled tools and packages requirements